hanyulo/knowledge/computer_network/coursera_google/02_the_network_layer/03_subnetting/01_subnetting.md

 ### scenario two
 * the HansLab company apply an class B ip address
-  * HansLab's network can connet at most 65,535 devices
+  * HansLab's network can connect at most 65,535 devices
     * downside
-      * HansLab's no need that much host Id which will create tremendous redundent host ip address
+      * HansLab's no need that much host Id which will create tremendous redundant host ip address
       * decrease network efficiency
-  * **class B networkId that issude from supreme organization can not be modified**
+  * **class B networkId that issued from supreme organization can not be modified**
 * solution
   * subnetting
     * use subnet mask to borrow bits from host id to create subentId